 Brand equity/brand value is a measure of the total value of a brand to the brand owner.
 It is reflected in the extent of the brand franchise.
 Customer loyalty may generate brand value, particularly in the case of consumer product brands.

-Brand value can also be expressed in terms of employee retention benefits, for example, the company’s capability to attract and retain skilled and talented employees by offering competitive salaries.
+Brand value can also be expressed in terms of employee retention benefits, for example, the company’s capability in attracting talent and retaining skilled and talented employees by offering competitive salaries.

 #5.
 Brand Architecture